-For more information about how to apply, about the waitlists and about the admission process for Long-Term Care, or the rates and costs, please contact the Waterloo Wellington Community Care Access Centre (CCAC):
+For more information about how to apply, about the waitlists and about the admission process for Long-Term Care, or the rates and costs, please contact the Waterloo Wellington Home and Community Care Support Services (Formerly CCAC):

 • Information & Referral: 310-CCAC (310-2222 no area code required)

 • Head Office: (519) 748-2222 or 1 (888) 883-3313 (toll free)